slady/prism/layers.md

 # Raise

 The Raise layer introduces function keys F1 - F12,
-numbers arranged in a numpad style and six other of the missing keys: Scroll Lock, Caps Lock, Num Lock, Esc, Win and Menu.
+numbers arranged in a numpad style and three other of the missing keys: Esc, Win and Menu.

 The [raise prism layer definition](prism-raise.json):